drei3000/planetify/README.md

 # Planetify - Music Universe Visualization

-A web application that visualizes your Spotify listening history as planets in a universe, sized by Last.fm scrobble counts.
+Inspired by Neal.fun - The size of space : this is a web application that visualizes your Spotify listening history as planets in a universe, sized by Last.fm scrobble counts.

 ## Features
 - Spotify authentication